 Note: The curriculum order of the Modern World History CP, Modern World History CPX, and AP World History courses is not parallel.
 Changing levels after the third week of the school year is extremely challenging for students due to the pacing and focus of the course content.
 Students and parents should carefully consider course choices and consult the teachers before making final course selections.
-If concerned about placement, please speak to the teacher on curriculum day.
+If concerned about placement, please speak to your social studies teacher.